 Landscaping will turn out to be an expensive project.
 Set a budget and find ways to work around it.
-It is important to start small or save up if you intend to go all out on a big garden.
+It is important to start small or save up if you intend to go all out in a big garden.

 The building and zoning codes focus on safety and will outline laws on maximum street fence height, etc. Keep this in mind as well as homeowners’ association regulations on gardening and plant sizes.
-Check out survey plans to avoid problems in future.
+Check out survey plans to avoid problems in the future.